 Numicon is a distinctive multi-sensory approach to children's mathematical learning that emphasises three key aspects of doing mathematics:

-- solving problems in everyday life experiences (generalising)
+- Generalising concepts to use in solving problems in everyday life experiences and contexts

 Numicon aims to facilitate children's understanding and enjoyment of maths by using structured imagery that plays to their strong sense of pattern.